OPTION ONE: INDIVIDUAL CONSULTATIONS

 • Helping the student make initial class choices, and prepare for the transition to a new school.

-The total Ongoing Independent School Counseling retainer fee is $10,000, typically payable at the outset of the process.
-Please let us know if you would like to discuss payment options.
+The total Ongoing Independent School Counseling retainer fee is $10,000, payable at the outset of the process or in installments.
+Please let me know if you would like to discuss payment options.